CS3219-AY2324S1/ay2324s1-course-assessment-g54/README.md

 ```bash
 yarn knex migrate:up
 ```

-if you encounter an error to the command above, there may be some other instance of postgres running in the background. try to kill it. for mac, you can try:
+If you encounter an error to the command above, there may be some other instance of postgres running in the background.
+Please kill that instance to resolve the error.
+For Mac, you can try:
 ```
 brew services
 launchctl unload   ~/Library/LaunchAgents/homebrew.mxcl.postgresql@15.plist
 ```
 To directly access the terminal of the users service container, ensure that your docker containers are already running, then run the following command in your terminal.
 ```bash
 docker exec -it users sh